endoplasmic/google-assistant/README.md

   conversation
     .on('audio-data', (data) => {
-      // do stuff with the audio data from the server (usually send it to some audio output / file) })
+      // do stuff with the audio data from the server
+      // usually send it to some audio output / file })
     .on('end-of-utterance', () {
-      // do stuff when done speaking to the assistant (usually just stop your audio input) })
+      // do stuff when done speaking to the assistant
+      // usually just stop your audio input
+    })
     .on('transcription', (text) => {
       // do stuff with the text you said to the assistant